goharbor/harbor/GROQ.md

 1. We need to add support for Google GAR and GCP Workload Identity Federation ([upstream PR](https://github.com/goharbor/harbor/pull/22091)).

 2. We're concerned that Harbor does not currenty coalesce concurrent remote requests for the same image reference (upstream PR WIP).
+As such, we've introduced a `ENABLE_ASYNC_LOCAL_CACHING` setting, which forces concurrent requests for the same artifact to queue and wait for a single remote registry request.
+This incurs a slight performance penalty on the initial pull, but is much more bandwidth efficient.